Dr Diahann Gallard

 I am the Programme Leader for the Doctor of Education (EdD) programme at LJMU.
 You can find out about the programme by visiting https://www.ljmu.ac.uk/study/courses/postgraduates/doctor-of-education.
 Please get in touch if you would like more information about the course.

 I originally trained as a Primary/EY teacher and I continue to actively seek ways to stay connected to my practitioner roots through research and consultancy.
 I have a specialist interest in young children’s learning assisted by animals and their learning about animals and environmental education, the perspectives of early educators regarding animal-related learning and the values associated with the teaching of animal-related themes in early childhood.
-My PhD thesis was about animal-related and animal-assisted learning in early education settings in England.
+My PhD thesis was about animal-related and animal-assisted learning in early education settings.
 I have written a short piece for The Conversation - see: https://theconversation.com/dogs-in-the-classroom-coming-to-a-school-near-you-soon-114392.

 I am a reviewer of proposals and manuscripts for various publishers for forthcoming texts and articles about psychology and education, educational anthrozoology and education doctorate programmes.